Short-term health plans in Colorado

 - Purchasing short-term health insurance in Colorado is prohibited if you had coverage under more than one short-term plan in the last 12 months, and for many years, short-term plan duration in Colorado has been limited to six months,

-- No insurers offer short-term health insurance in Colorado as of April 2019.
+- No insurers have offered short-term health insurance in Colorado since April 2019.

 Extensive new regulations took effect in April 2019

 In 2018, Colorado regulators began working on new regulations for short-term health insurance plans.
 There was a hearing about the new proposed rules in December, and Colorado’s Insurance Commissioner approved the new regulations in January 2019.
 They took effect on April 1, 2019, and include the following changes: